Board of Advisors

 Robert "Bud" McFarlane

-Sheryl WuDunn, the first Asian-American reporter to win a Pulitzer Prize, currently works at a small banking boutique helping growth companies, including those operating in the emerging markets.
-She raises capital for a variety of clients in new media, technology and health-related industries.
-She also co-founded FullSky Capital, an advisory firm focused on socially driven ventures.
-Previously, WuDunn has been vice president in the investment management division at Goldman, Sachs & Co. and has worked at The New York Times both as a journalist and an executive.
-Sheryl has an M.B.A. from Harvard, an M.P.A. from Princeton University and a B.A. from Cornell University.
-She is currently on the Board of Trustees at Princeton, and is a former Board Trustee at Cornell.
+Sheryl, the first Asian-American reporter to win a Pulitzer Prize, currently works at a small banking boutique helping growth companies, including those operating in emerging markets.
+She co-founded FullSky Capital, an advisory firm focused on socially driven ventures.
+Previously, Sheryl has been vice president in the investment management division at Goldman, Sachs & Co., and worked at The New York Times as a journalist and an executive.